-These delicious quesadillas are perfect!
+These delicious Breakfast Quesadillas are perfect!
 Serve these protein-rich, cheesy, and flavored sandwiches for breakfast, brunch, or dinner.
 They are filled with scrambled eggs, beans, and aromatic herbs.

-Making these breakfast quesadillas is easy, convenient, and fast.
+Making these Breakfast Quesadillas is easy, convenient, and fast.
 The ingredients are always available in the kitchen.
 You can prepare these savory sandwiches for a busy weekday dinner or an afternoon brunch.
-They are also perfect for baby showers, Easter brunch, Christmas breakfast, or busy on the go kind of mornings!
+They are also perfect for baby showers, Easter brunch, Christmas breakfast, or busy on-the-go kinds of mornings!

 The first step is preparing the eggs.
 For that, in a bowl, whisk the eggs with your favorite hot sauce and 1/2 teaspoon salt.
 Whisk until they are thoroughly combined and incorporated; once blended, add the beans and set aside.

-To cook the eggs, melt the Kalleh sour butter in a medium-sized skillet over medium heat.
-Once it is bubbling, pour in the egg and beans mixture—Cook for 3 minutes.
+To cook the eggs, melt the Sour Butter in a medium-sized skillet over medium heat.
+Once it is bubbling, pour in the egg and beans mixture—cook for 3 minutes.
 Stir constantly until the eggs are set.
 Transfer the mixture to a bowl.
 Stir in the green onion, cilantro, and jalapeno.